wade990047/MythicMobs_zh-tw_wiki/Skills/effects/Atom.md

-## Description
+## 用途
 Creates and orbiting Atom effect at the location.
 As of 5.3.2 supports only REDDUST particle.

 Image